Beatriz-Sanchez/Beatriz-Sanchez/README.md

 - 👋 Hi, I’m @Beatriz-Sanchez
-- 👀 I’m interested in ...food, movies, animals, biology and coding
+- 👀 I’m interested in food, movies, animals, biology and coding
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Javascript and Python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... bia.lsanchez@gmail.com
+- 📫 How to reach me: bia.lsanchez@gmail.com

 <!---
 Beatriz-Sanchez/Beatriz-Sanchez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.